giantswarm/docs/src/content/guides/prepare-azure-account-for-guest-clusters/index.md

 +++
-title = "Prepare an Azure subscription to run Giant Swarm guest clusters" description = "This guide will walk you through all necessary steps to set up an Azure subscription with approriate role definition and Service Principal for operating Giant Swarm guest clusters." date = "2018-08-09" type = "page" weight = 100
+title = "Prepare an Azure subscription to run Giant Swarm guest clusters" description = "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm guest clusters." date = "2018-08-09" type = "page" weight = 100